GEM-benchmark/NL-Augmenter/transformations/antonyms_substitute/README.md

 ## What tasks does it intend to benefit?
 This augmentation would benefit tasks related to sentiment analysis, contrastive learning and classification, by augmenting the dataset.
 The preserance of the labels would be dependent to the number of transforms that were applied in given text.

+Benchmark results:

+Sentiment analysis: we run sentiment analysis on a 1% sample of the IMDB dataset.
+The original accuracy is 96.0 and the perturbed accuracy is 89.0.

 ## Related Work
 Special thanks to @zijwang, whose contribution has inspired this work.
 The code was adapted from his submission, and the tokenization and POS tagging were adapted from Stanza